 GPE members have been awarded the William Bowie Medal, the Walter H. Bucher Medal, the Maurice Ewing Medal, the John Adam Fleming Medal, and the James B. Macelwane Medal.

 The GPE section established the William Gilbert Award in 2003 to recognize outstanding and unselfish work in magnetism of Earth materials and of the Earth and planets, including the whole range of research activities in which GPE members are engaged.
 It is given (no more than once per year) for excellence in at least one of the following categories: scientific rigor, originality, and impact; leadership and service to the GPE research community; development of new cross-disciplinary research areas and methods.
 By convention the award is given to a junior researcher in even numbered years.
-Junior researchers must be either less than 36 years old on December 31st of that year, or less than 5 years from PhD graduation on that same date.
+Junior researchers must be either 36 years old or less on December 31st of that year, or l5 years or less from PhD graduation on that same date.
 Any member can nominate a potential candidate.
-Nominations for the current year are due by April 14 and should be sent to Laurie Brown at firstname.lastname@example.org (GPE Section President-Elect and Chair of the GPE Fellows and Awards Committee) with a copy to Andy Jackson at email@example.com (GP Section President).
+Nominations for the current year are due by April 15 and should be sent to the AGU portal for Section and Focus Group Awards.
+Questions concerning the Gilbert Award may be addressed to Catherine Johnson.

 The Edward Bullard Lecture is given annually at the Fall AGU Meeting as part of the Bowie lecture series inaugurated in 1989.
 It replaced the Allan Cox Lecture in 2002.